-The frequencies of the cost (i.e., the wholesale price) increases and decreases during holidays and non-holidays are reported in Table 8.
+The frequencies of the cost (i.e. the wholesale price) increases and decreases during holidays and non-holidays are reported in Table 8.
 According to the figures in the table, in 14 categories there are fewer cost increases during the holiday weeks in comparison to non-holiday weeks.
-For the retail prices (Table 7) that was the case in 15 categories.
+For the retail prices (Table 7), that was the case in 15 categories.

-However, a comparison of the holiday/non-holiday frequency differences between the price and cost series suggests that the wholesale price behavior is unlikely to explain the retail price behavior for two reasons.
-First, when we consider all 18 product categories combined (see the rows labeled "Total" on the left hand side of Tables 7 and 8), then we find that the retail price increase frequency during the holiday periods drops by 14 percent in comparison to the non-holiday periods (Table 7).
-In contrast, the corresponding wholesale price increase frequency during the holiday periods drops only by 4 percent in comparison to the non-holiday periods (Table 8).
-In other words, the wholesale price behavior can "explain" less than a third of the retail price behavior.
+However, a comparison of the holiday/non-holiday frequency differences between the price and cost series suggests that the wholesale price behaviour is unlikely to explain the retail price behaviour for two reasons.
+First, when we consider all 18 product categories combined (see the rows labeled 'Total' on the left-hand side of Tables 7 and 8), then we find that the retail price increase frequency during the holiday periods drops by 14% in comparison to the non-holiday periods (Table 7).
+In contrast, the corresponding wholesale price increase frequency during the holiday periods drops only by 4% in comparison to the non-holiday periods (Table 8).
+In other words, the wholesale price behaviour can 'explain' less than a third of the retail price behaviour.

 Second, this finding holds true for the majority of the individual product categories as well.
 That is, in the majority of the categories for which prices and costs increase less frequently during the holiday periods, the holiday/non-holiday period frequency gap is substantially bigger for the price series than the cost series.
-For example, in the analgesics category, the price increase frequency goes down by 14 percent during holidays in comparison to non-holidays.
-In contrast, the wholesale price increase frequency during holidays falls only by 2 percent.
-Substantial differences are found also for the categories of bottled juice (7 percent decrease versus 3 percent decrease), cereals

-(22 percent decrease vs. 28 percent increase), dish detergents (3 percent decrease vs. 4 percent increase), frozen entrees (35 percent decrease versus 7 percent decrease), fabric softeners (10 percent decrease versus 3 percent decrease), laundry detergents (26 percent decrease versus 5 percent increase), paper towels (19 percent decrease versus 3 percent decrease), canned fish (22 percent decrease versus 8 percent decrease), and toilet tissue (28 percent decrease versus 11 percent decrease).
+For example, in the analgesics category, the price increase frequency goes down by 14% during holidays in comparison to non-holidays.
+In contrast, the wholesale price increase frequency during holidays falls only by 2%.
+Substantial differences are found also for the categories of bottled juice (7% decrease versus 3% decrease), cereals (22% decrease versus 28% increase), dish detergents (3% decrease versus 4% increase), frozen entrees (35% decrease versus 7% decrease), fabric softeners (10% decrease versus 3% decrease), laundry detergents (26% decrease versus 5% increase), paper towels (19% decrease versus 3% decrease), canned fish (22% decrease versus 8% decrease) and toilet tissue (28% decrease versus 11% decrease).
 Even in the categories where the frequency of price increase during holidays is higher in comparison to non-holidays, we find no clear relationship between the frequency gaps found for prices and the frequency gaps found for costs.

 Consider next the price and cost decreases.
-When we consider all 18 product categories combined (see the rows labeled "Total" on the right hand side of Tables 7 and 8), then we find that the retail price decrease frequency during the holiday periods drops by 10 percent in comparison to the non-holiday periods (Table 7).
-In contrast, the corresponding wholesale price decrease frequency during the holiday periods drops only by 4 percent in comparison to the non-holiday periods (Table 8).
+When we consider all 18 product categories combined (see the rows labeled 'Total' on the right-hand side of Tables 7 and 8), then we find that the retail price decrease frequency during the holiday periods drops by 10% in comparison to the non-holiday periods (Table 7).
+In contrast, the corresponding wholesale price decrease frequency during the holiday periods drops only by 4% in comparison to the non-holiday periods (Table 8).